Fast Facts from California Association of Realtors

 Calif. traditional housing affordability index: First Quarter 2017: 32%

-Calif. pending home sales index (PHSI): Statewide, California pending homes sales decreased in June on a seasonally adjusted basis, with Pending Home Sales Index (PHSI) declining 0.9% from 119.0 in June 2016 to 117.9 in June 2017. (based on signed contracts) Source: California Association of Realtors
+Calif. pending home sales index (PHSI): Statewide, California pending homes sales fell in July on a seasonally adjusted basis, with Pending Home Sales Index (PHSI) declining 2.6% from 122.5 in July 2016 to 119.4 in July 2017. (based on signed contracts) Source: California Association of Realtors

 Mortgage rates week ending November 9, 2017 (Source: Freddie Mac)